 Course List for First-Year Students

 The following courses are open to first-year students.
-Some do require prior study and placement.
 All of these courses, except CHEM 170, are full credit courses.
 Incoming students normally take four course credits, including the First-Year Seminar.
-If the course counts toward satisfying the distribution area requirements, that is noted after the course title in the description: AH = Arts & Humanities, SS = Social Science, SM = Science and Math, LA = Language.
-Courses that satisfy the quantitative reasoning requirement will be noted as "(Q)." h
+If the course counts toward satisfying the distribution area requirements, that is noted after the course title in the description: AH = Arts & Humanities, SS = Social Science, SM = Science and Math, LA = Language, PPD = Privilege, Power and Diversity, IE = International Experience.
+Courses that satisfy the quantitative reasoning requirement will be noted as "(Q)."
+Courses requiring placement, including all language courses beyond the first semester introduction, are not included in the courses you can request now.
+These courses may be added during Orientation after the placements have been administered.

 Menu of Courses

 AFST 100 Introduction to Africana Studies.
-(1 course, Social Science)
+(1 course, SS or PPD)

 Designed as the gateway to Africana Studies, this course is an interdisciplinary exploration of the collective experience of blacks in Africa, Latin America, the Caribbean and the United States.
 The course seeks to provide students an intellectual framework for engagement in a process of self-discovery and for achieving a more global understanding of the unique ways in which Africans and peoples of African descent have constituted our world.
 The course, which introduces important theoretical approaches and builds critical and analytical skills, provides an overview of the historical, socio-economic and cultural dynamics of black life.